YifangGaoinPG/yolov12le/README.md

 - Much faster and lighter than SlowFastNet
 - Faster convergence

-For detailed per-behavior AP, confusion matrices, and training curves, refer to the paper.
+For detailed training dynamics, convergence analysis, full curves (including F1, Precision, Recall, PR curves), confusion matrices, qualitative results, and additional visualizations (labels, correlagram, etc.), please refer to the full paper (Sections 4–5 and corresponding figures).

+More results and analyses are available in the paper.

 ## Quick Start 🚀